Skip to content

 • Warm water.
 Make sure to use warm water and add a little at a time.
 You don’t want to add the water too fast or the dough will not combine properly.

 • Damp cloth.
-Use a damp cloth to cover the homemade flour tortillas and let them rest.
+Use a damp cloth to cover the homemade flour tortillas dough and let it rest.
 This will help the gluten form and make the dough easier to work with.

 • Rest longer.
-If you try rolling the dough and it shrinks back up, let the dough rest for another 20 minutes.
-Place the tortilla dough under a clean kitchen towel and let them rest until they are ready.
+If you try rolling the dough and it shrinks back up, let the dough rest for another 20 minutes to relax the gluten furth.
+Place the tortilla dough under a clean kitchen towel.

 • Roll out dough.
 Use 2 pieces of parchment paper to roll out the dough to prevent it from sticking and adding too much flour.
 You don’t want to add too much flour or they will be dry.

 • Keep tortillas warm.
 A tortilla warmer is a great way to store the tortillas, while you are cooking.
-You can also preheat your oven to 175°F and place them on a baking sheet to keep them warm.
+You can also preheat your oven to 175°F and place them on a baking sheet to keep them warm or place them in a pot with a lid.

-Up close photo of flour tortillas stacked on top of each other.
+Up close photo of easy homemade flour tortilla recipe stacked on top of each other.

 Homemade flour tortillas perfectly stacked on top of each other.